KuoYuChang/Colab_Ipynb/video_course/README.md

 > [!WARNING]
+> In 8 Bird Classfication Fully Connected Network, may suffer memory usage issues.\
-> Reduce batch size if memory usage being too large.
+> Reduce batch size if memory usage being too large.\
 > This exercise shows weakness of fully connected network.
 We don't recommend using fully connected network to complex image classifications.